Samuel Turner Shepperd

 Aged 24 yrs, 3 mos.

 Location.
 39° 21.078′ N, 94° 55.817′ W. Marker is in Fort Leavenworth, Kansas, in Leavenworth County.
-Marker is on Ironwood, on the left when traveling west.
-Touch for map.
-Marker is in Section A. Marker is at or near this postal address: Fort Leavenworth National Cemetery, Fort Leavenworth KS 66027, United States of America.
+Memorial is on Ironwood, on the left when traveling west.
+Marker is in Section A. Touch for map.
+Marker is at or near this postal address: Fort Leavenworth National Cemetery, Fort Leavenworth KS 66027, United States of America.
+Touch for directions.

 More about this marker.
 Identification is required to access Fort Leavenworth, an active U.S. Army post.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 29, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 168 times since then and 21 times this year.
+This page was last revised on September 6, 2020.
+It was originally submitted on March 29, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 237 times since then and 16 times this year.
 Photos: 1, 2, 3, 4. submitted on March 29, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.